-The sensitivity to a reasonably possible 1% increase in the interest rates, with all other variables held constant, would have decreased the Group's profit before tax (through the impact on floating rate borrowings) by P254 and P1,745 for the period ended March 31, 2018 and for the year ended December 31, 2017, respectively.
+The sensitivity to a reasonably possible 1% increase in the interest rates, with all other variables held constant, would have decreased the Group's profit before tax (through the impact on floating rate borrowings) P1,745 for the year ended December 31, 2017.
 A 1% decrease in the interest rate would have had the equal but opposite effect.
 These changes are considered to be reasonably possible given the observation of prevailing market conditions in those periods.
 There is no impact on the Group's other comprehensive income.